Londa Schiebinger: Nature's Body: Gender in the Making of Modern Science (1993)

-This book, written immediately after The Mind has No Sex?, focuses on how knowledge is gendered.
+This book focuses on how knowledge is gendered.
 It explores how gender structured important aspects of the content of early modern science, with case studies exploring the sexing of plants, the gender politics of taxonomies and nomenclatures, the gendering of apes, and the agency ascribed to women in shaping racial characters.
-Her chapter on the “Private Lives of Plants,” focuses on Carl Linnaeus and how his taxonomies contributed to naturalizing the role of “woman” in modern culture.
-Quaint hyperbole of plants celebrating steamy nuptials on softly perfumed pedaled beds surrounded the discovery of plant sexuality.
-Plant sexuality was strongly assimilated to heterosexual models of human affections, even though the majority of the flowers are hermaphroditic.
-Here Schiebinger reveals how Linnaean taxonomy recapitulated social hierarchies by setting the taxon defined by the male stamens above that defined by female pistils.
+Her chapter “The Private Lives of Plants” focuses on Carl Linnaeus and how his taxonomies contributed to naturalizing the role of women in modern culture.
+Plant sexuality was strongly assimilated to heterosexual models of human affection, even though the majority of the flowers are hermaphroditic.
+Schiebinger reveals how Linnaean taxonomy recapitulated social hierarchies by setting the taxon defined by male stamens above that defined by female pistils.

-Best known is her chapter “Why Mammals are Called Mammals.” recounting the torrid history of the breast in eighteenth-century Europe.
-More importantly, this chapter zeroes in on how notions of gender formed scientific taxonomies, and how these taxonomies buttressed gender roles in science and society.
-By emphasizing how natural it was for females—both human and nonhuman—to suckle their own children, Linnaeus's newly coined Mammalia helped to legitimize the restructuring of European society in an age of cultural upheaval and revolution.
+Best known is her chapter “Why Mammals are Called Mammals”, recounting the history of the breast in eighteenth-century Europe.
+This chapter zeroes in on how notions of gender formed scientific taxonomies, and how these taxonomies buttressed gender roles in science and society.
+By emphasizing how natural it is for females—both human and nonhuman—to suckle their children, Linnaeus's newly coined Mammalia helped to legitimize the restructuring of European society in an age of cultural upheaval and revolution.

-This book also contains chapters on the eighteenth-century origins of scientific studies of sex and race, and their relation to questions about who should be included and who excluded from newly emerging scientific institutions.
+This book also contains chapters on the eighteenth-century origins of scientific studies of sex and race, and their relation to questions about who should be included and excluded from newly emerging scientific institutions.

-Nature's Body won the 1995 Ludwik Fleck Book Prize from the Society for Social Studies of Science, and her article, “Why Mammals are Called Mammals,” featured on the cover of the American Historical Review, won the 1994 History of Women in Science Prize from the History of Science Society.
+Nature's Body won the 1995 Ludwik Fleck Prize from the Society for Social Studies of Science, and the chapter “Why Mammals are Called Mammals” was featured on the cover of The American Historical Review and won the 1994 Margaret W. Rossiter History of Women in Science Prize from the History of Science Society.